dhansel/Altair8800-IOBus/README.md

-While thinking about ways to connect more hardware to my [Altair 8800 Simulator](https://www.hackster.io/david-hansel/arduino-altair-8800-simulator-3594a6) I realized that the signals that drive the DATA and ADDRESS LEDs, together with a few control signals (INP, OUT, WAIT) could be used to form a simple but effective I/O bus.
+While thinking about ways to connect more hardware to my [Altair 8800 Simulator](https://www.hackster.io/david-hansel/arduino-altair-8800-simulator-3594a6) I realized that the signals driving the DATA and ADDRESS LEDs, together with a few control signals (INP, OUT and WAIT), could be used to form a simple but effective I/O bus.

 Such a bus could work very similar to the original S-100 bus and